Wobbegong

-Wobbegong is the common name given to the 12 species of carpet sharks in the family Orectolobidae.
+Wobbegong is the common name given to the 12 species of carpet shark in the family Orectolobidae.
 They are found in shallow temperate and tropical waters of the western Pacific Ocean and eastern Indian Ocean, chiefly around Australia and Indonesia, although one species (the Japanese wobbegong, Orectolobus japonicus) occurs as far north as Japan.

-The word wobbegong is believed to come from an Australian Aboriginal language, meaning "shaggy beard", referring to the growths around the mouth of the shark.
+The word wobbegong is thought to come from Dharug, an Australian Aboriginal language, and means shaggy beard, referring to the growths around the mouth of the shark.

 Description

 Wobbegongs are bottom-dwelling sharks, spending much of their time resting on the sea floor.
 Most species have a maximum length of 1.25 m, but the largest, the spotted wobbegong, Orectolobus maculatus, and banded wobbegong, O. halei, reach about 3 m in length.

-Wobbegongs are well camouflaged with a symmetrical pattern of bold markings which resembles a carpet.
+Wobbegongs are well camouflaged by a symmetrical pattern of bold markings resembling a carpet.
 Because of this striking pattern, wobbegongs and their close relatives are often referred to as carpet sharks.

-The camouflage is improved by the presence of small weed-like whisker lobes surrounding the wobbegong's jaw, which help to camouflage it and act as sensory barbs.
-Wobbegongs make use of their camouflage to hide among rocks and catch smaller fish which swim too close, typical of ambush predators.
-Wobbegongs also have a powerful jaw with needle-like teeth that assist in catching reef fish and other sharks for food.
-The blood cells of several species of wobbegong have also been described.
+The camouflage is improved by the presence of small, weed-like whisker lobes surrounding the wobbegong's jaw, which help to camouflage it and act as sensory barbs.
+Wobbegongs make use of their camouflage to hide among rocks and catch smaller fish that swim too close, typical of ambush predators.
+Wobbegongs also have powerful jaws with needle-like teeth to assist in catching reef fish and other sharks for food.
+The blood cells of several species of wobbegongs have been described.

 Interaction with humans

-Wobbegongs are generally not considered dangerous to humans, but have attacked swimmers, snorkelers, and scuba divers who inadvertently come close to them.
-The Australian Shark Attack File contains more than 50 records of unprovoked attacks by wobbegongs, and the International Shark Attack File 31 records, none of them fatal.
+Wobbegongs are generally not considered dangerous to humans but have attacked swimmers, snorkelers, and scuba-divers, who inadvertently come close to them.
+The Australian Shark Attack File contains more than 50 records of unprovoked attacks by wobbegongs and the International Shark Attack File has 31 records, none of them fatal.
 Wobbegongs have also bitten surfers.
-Wobbegongs are very flexible and can easily bite a hand holding onto their tail.
-They have many small but sharp teeth and their bite can be severe, even through a wetsuit; having once bitten, they have been known to hang on and can be very difficult to remove.
+Wobbegongs are very flexible and can easily bite a hand holding their tail.
+They have many small but sharp teeth and their bite can be severe, even through a wetsuit; having bitten, they have been known to hang on and can be very difficult to remove.

-There are many more attacks by humans on wobbegongs: in Australia, wobbegong skin is used to make leather.
+Wobbegongs are attacked much more often by humans; in Australia, wobbegong skin is used to make leather.